-Table 47.
-Summary table of key results
+Table 58: Summary table of key results

 % Households % Communities

-% CGIAR-related crop varieties among sample ed households
+% CGIAR-related crop varieties among sampled households cultivating the crop

 Maize 57.8 82.7

 Cassava 35.1 53.9

 Banana 0.4 1.2

-Beans 21.6 48.9
+Beans 26.5 48.9

 Sweetpotato 6.9 17.7

 Groundnut 37.1 28.8

-% with innovation among rural households w ith large ruminants
+% with innovation among rural households with large ruminants

 Practices controlled breeding strategy 9.9 22.8

 Cross-bred cows 16.3 31.6

-% with NRM innovation among all rural house % with NRM innovation among all rural households
+% with NRM innovation among all rural households

 Banana-coffee intercropping 43.3 59.7

 Plants scattered tropical fruit trees 13.5 56.4

 Cultivates improved fruit tree variety 11.1 22.9

-^{} Community where at least one household (HH) adopts
+\ Community where at least one household (HH) adopts

-^{}Among households with banana or coffee
+\\Among households with banana or coffee

-^{} Among households with tropical fruit trees
+\\\ Among households with tropical fruit trees

-9. Conclusions
+9. Conclusion

 This comprehensive report highlights both the opportunities and challenges of agricultural innovation adoption in Uganda.
 The findings show an innovation system that manages to reach a relatively large share of farmers, but with large variation between innovations and relatively large socio-economic and regional inequalities.
-While some of the results clearly point to the potential of innovations to contribute to improving resilience and address hidden hunger, they also clearly show that farmers may not be deriving all the intended benefits from the different innovations.
-This points to both challenges and opportunities around seed systems, extension and other complementary investments that, when addressed, could contribute to augmenting and scaling the intended benefits from the AR4D investments.
-As environmental pressures continue to grow, such investments together with renewed efforts in breeding could potentially have large returns.
+While some of the results clearly point to the potential of innovations to contribute to improving resilience and addressing hidden hunger, they also clearly show that farmers may not be deriving all the intended benefits from the different innovations.
+This points to both challenges and opportunities around seed systems, extension, and other complementary investments that, when addressed, could contribute to augmenting and scaling the intended benefits from the AR4D investments.
+As environmental pressures continue to grow, such investments, together with renewed efforts in breeding, could potentially have large returns.